 (2) Don't Put Pointed or Heavy Objects when Storing

 Careful storage can ensure a longer-lasting racket.
 Never place a pointed, heavy or damaging item on the racket when carrying or storing it.
 Read the article What to pack and how in a badminton kitbag.

 (3) Don’t Expose your Racket to Direct Heat or Sunlight

-High modulus carbon and graphite rackets don’t do well in high temperatures.
+High-modulus carbon and graphite rackets don’t do well in high temperatures.
 They lose shape, elasticity, strength, and durability.
-Of course, don’t leave it close to a heat source like boiler, reflective window, car or heating coil.
+Of course, don’t leave it close to a heat source like a boiler, reflective window, car or heating coil.
 As we have mentioned earlier, frigid temperatures can stunt and cause your racket strings to malfunction.

 It is not enough to just buy a quality racket.
 You have to maintain and care for it properly.
-That’s why you should avoid above-mentioned causes of frame damage to make sure that your frame will last long and deliver the most value to you.
-Otherwise you will cry saying I just purchased the new racket and break in the first match, and there is No resolution of the same.
+That’s why you should avoid the above-mentioned causes of frame damage to make sure that your frame will last longer and deliver the most value to you.
+Otherwise, you will cry saying I just purchased the new racket and break in the first match, and there is No resolution of the same.